Locality in Image Diffusion Models Emerges from Data Statistics: Implementation details

 \paragraph{Wiener filter.} To implement the Wiener matrix, we first center each dataset to a zero mean.
 Then we pre-compute the covariance matrix of the dataset.
 Note that this is part of ``training'' and these computations were not included in the runtime report.
 On sampling, use the PyTorch implementation of SVD to compute the principal components and the corresponding singular values.
 Finally, we are using eq.
 (7) from the main paper to implement $W_t$.
 Note that we are using the Wiener filter as a denoiser, and when generating the images, we are still using a 10-step DDIM sampling, effectively applying the Wiener filter 10 times to the initial noise.

 \paragraph{Kamb \& Ganguli model.} We implemented the analytical model suggested by Kamb \& Ganguli in our code base.
 Then we fit the patch sizes $M_t$ of the analytical model to our trained DDPM U-Nets, maximizing the \(r^2\) between the scores on each step of generation.
+For the CelebA-HQ dataset we are using (non-equivariant) Local Score (LS) machine, for other datasets we used Equivariant Local Score (ELS) machine.
 Below are the patch sizes that we obtained:

-\begin{itemize} \item \textbf{CIFAR10 \(32\times32\)}: [32, 32, 32, 29, 25, 17, 13, 9, 7, 3] \item \textbf{CelebA-HQ \(64\times64\)}: [ 64, 64, 57, 49, 45, 25, 17, 17, 9, 3] \item \textbf{AFHQ \(64\times64\)}: [64, 64, 45, 33, 25, 17, 17, 9, 9, 3] \item \textbf{MNIST \(28\times28\)}: [28, 28, 23, 23, 17, 17, 17, 13, 9, 9] \item \textbf{Fashion MNIST \(28\times28\)} : [28, 28, 25, 23, 17, 17, 13, 13, 9, 9] \end{itemize}
+\begin{itemize} \item \textbf{CIFAR10 \(32\times32\)}: [32, 32, 32, 29, 25, 17, 13, 9, 7, 3] \item \textbf{CelebA-HQ \(64\times64\)}: [ 64, 64, 45, 25, 17, 17, 9, 7, 5, 3 ] \item \textbf{AFHQ \(64\times64\)}: [64, 64, 45, 33, 25, 17, 17, 9, 9, 3] \item \textbf{MNIST \(28\times28\)}: [28, 28, 23, 17, 13, 13, 13, 9, 9, 9] \item \textbf{Fashion MNIST \(28\times28\)} : [28, 25, 23, 17, 17, 13, 13, 9, 9, 5] \end{itemize}

-\paragraph{Niedoba et al. model.} We similarly re-implement the Niedoba et al. model in our code base.
-We then measure and average the sensitivity field of our instance of the DDPM model.
-The sensitivity field is averaged across all output pixels and 64 different noise samples.
-After the averaging, we binarize the sensitivity field with a \(\tau = 0.05\) relative to the max value in the receptive field for each timestep \(t\).
-We empirically observed that the performance is worse with equivariance, so our implementation does not contain equivariance to translations.
-Finally, we implemented the algorithm similar to our model, but with the measured sensitivity fields.